graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 When true, metrics and query profiling will be enabled for all queries processed for a given schema.

-_Note: This option DOES NOT control if those metrics are sent to the query requestor, just that they are recorded.
+> Note: This option DOES NOT control if those metrics are sent to the query requestor, just that they are generated.
 See [ExposeMetrics](./schema-configuration#exposemetrics) in the response options for that switch.

 ### MaxQueryComplexity